Coe Ridge Colony: History

 The little ridge in Cumberland County that would later become Coe Ridge Colony was first inhabited by a man named Ezekiel (who was Jesse Coe's favorite slave in 1866).
 Ezekiel was 50% white, 25% African American, and 25% Native American.
 While Ezekiel was living in Coe Ridge, he met and eventually married Patsy.
 Patsy was a slave for Ezekiel's prior masters, a wealthy white family who went by the name of Coe.
-Ezekiel and Patsy had 10 children, who they would reclaim after the slaves were freed by the 1865 Thirteen Amendment which ended slavery.
+Ezekiel and Patsy had 10 children, who they would reclaim after the slaves were freed by the 1865 Thirteenth Amendment which ended slavery.
 Their former master, who went by the name of Jesse Coe, offered to sell a portion of the Coe plantation that would later become the Coe Ridge Colony.
 Jesse Coe sold the 300 acres of land to Ezekiel and Patsy for six hundred dollars.
 When the land was first purchased from Jesse Coe, there were only sixteen residents of the Coe Ridge Colony.
 They were faced with the enormous task of turning the 300 acres of untamed and overgrown wilderness into a place where they could establish a community.
 The successful side of having these 300 acres of forest was that it provided the staple product of the Coe Ridge Colony's economy, as well as providing for the construction of homes in the community.
 The extensive chestnut orchards also provided food, as well as additional income for the colony.
 The chestnut orchards of Coe Ridge became a source of conflict between the minority groups found in Coe Ridge, and their white neighbors who resented the presence of Coe Ridge Colony.
 Each side took issue as to who owned the chestnut orchards, and therefore who had rights to the income they produced.
 However, a chestnut blight in the early 1900s would dry up this source of food and income.
 With the collapse of their main source of income, namely lumber and chestnut harvesting, members of the community turned to moonshining and bootlegging to try and sustain their families and lives.
 However, by 1958 the colony of Coe Ridge had become desolate, the once busy colony completely abandoned.